Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 πŸ’Ύ Build from Sources

-System-Tools is released under the GNU General Public Licence (GPL).
+System-Tools is released under the GNU General Public License (GPL).

 Please use the issue tracker at https://github.com/dreibh/system-tools/issues to report bugs and issues!